ZAINULLAH-code/cssproject/README.md

 # cssproject
-It is  a small css project.
+It is  a small css project for beginners.